HaeChan-Jeon/business-value/README.md

 # business-value

-"business-value" repository is a collection of writings composed to cultivate business value skills.
+The 'business-value' repository is a collection of writings composed to cultivate business value skills.